aburakbasaran/workshop-event-sourcing/Docker/Readme.md

 - `01-event-store-before` is to get things started
 - `02-projection-before` shows how events are being persisted
-- `03-persist-subscriptions-before` explains how to build read models
-- `04-snapshot-before`explains how to take snaphot and persist them
+- `03-snapshot-before`explains how to take snaphot and persist them

 ```
 $ git checkout 01-event-store-before